veraszto/danvim/README.md

 ### BufStack loader

-Load and save current active buffers by using `<F6>` and `<F7>`, after exiting Vim, it may be desired, to have back all opened tabs with theirs buffers, or to merge buffers with the current ones, this is the goal of BufStack loader
+Load and save current active buffers by using `<F6>` and `<F7>`, after exiting Vim, it may be desired, to have back all opened tabs with theirs buffers, setting Vim state to a specific project or to merge buffers with the current ones, this is the goal of BufStack loader

 ### Dynamic Marking